LaneSBarnes/Portfolio/README.md

 **Report:** https://github.com/LaneSBarnes/Portfolio/blob/master/Programmable%20Keypad%20Lock.pdf

+**Goal:** To create a programmable keypad lock that can store user-made passwords.

 **Results:** 3x4 keypad and LEDs are wired to an Arduino.
 The Arduino controls a servo which opens a lock.